 Check for broken images

 Another thing to check on the front end is images.
-Make sure all the images still look right and not like (broken image)
+Make sure all the images still look right and not something like:

 This can happen if something has changed with the image file, or with plugins that manipulate images.